by Nidhi Chaitanya

 Watch your intake

-According to Ancient Indians, ‘Aahaar’ or intake encompassed everything we consume, including but not limited to food.
-In other words, from the movies we watch to the company we keep, from the news we read to the gossip we listen to, from the music we hear to the posts we see on social media - everything is intake or Aahaar, and everything affects the overall condition of our body and mind.
+According to ancient Indians, ‘Aahaar’ or intake encompasses everything we consume, including but not limited to food.
+In other words, from the movies we watch to the company we keep, from the news we read to the gossip we listen to, from the music we hear to the posts we see on social media - everything is intake or Aahaar.
+Everything affects the overall condition of our body and mind.

 Massage yourself